 Students have participated in Davidson Outdoors trips that took them canoeing in the Everglades and on the Rio Grande, sailing off the Gulf Coast of Florida, hang gliding at the Outer Banks, sea kayaking off the Georgia coast and whitewater rafting in West Virginia, to name a few.
 Student trip leaders are trained and supervised by Davidson Outdoors staff.

-Contact Ed Daugherty or Mike Goode at (704) 894-2623 or visit the Davidson Outdoors office in the basement of Alvarez Student Union to participate in any of the activities below.
+Contact Ed Daugherty or Austin Langley at 704-894-2623 or visit the Davidson Outdoors office in the basement of Alvarez College Union to participate in any of the activities below.

-Backcountry Odyssey is a pre-orientation outdoor program designed to provide first-year students with a unique, challenging, and fun transition to life at Davidson.
+First-year students can select from three Odyssey experiences that are designed to provide a unique, challenging, and fun transition to life at Davidson.
 The Odyssey is great way to meet your fellow students before classes begin.
-Learn more.

 Growing out of the ropes tradition, Davidson Outdoors has developed a wonderful challenge course with high and low elements.
 Nestled in the woods beyond the college's cross-country trails, our course is designed for groups who want to get to know one another better, increase trust, identify skills of members in the group, develop an approach to problem solving, expand communication skills and improve creative thinking.

 Located on the basement level of the Alvarez College Union, students learn what it takes to climb with confidence.
 Whether it's bouldering, rope climbing, or lead climbing, Davidson Outdoors staff will show you the footwork it takes to aim high.

 Many resources are provided to assist with independent trips such as bicycle repair tools, equipment rental, map library and trip planning resource center.